APPLICATION & MATERIALS DEADLINES

 - Grade trends and patterns.
 Steady or improving trends and patterns that show consistency across all academic areas.

 - Required courses.
-Applicants must have completed one year each of high school algebra, plane geometry, and college-preparatory math, and two high school years or two college semesters of a single foreign language.
+Applicants must have completed one year each of high school algebra, plane geometry, and college-preparatory math, and two high school years or two college semesters of a single world language.

 HIGH SCHOOL RECORD